Shubham56-droid/PHP-iNote-CRUD-webpage-project/README.md

 And a database name is -  curd

 all the content are based on these name so access the table you have to use xampp and phpmyadmin with same database name and tablebname

+for using  this  web project  you  need  to use  PHPMYADMIN  AND  XAMPP
+also you have  to create  table  name  users  to store  data  into it.